majorlenox/LABS_4SEMESTER/LAB_3/README.md

 - flags:
   - -d - The number for factorization is entered in decimal form
   - -x - The number for factorization is entered in hexadecimal form
+  - -o - The number for factorization is entered in octal form

 - Output: